Thea Exley

 Thea Melvie Exley (2 September 1923 – 29 January 2007) was an Australian archivist and art historian, and the first woman to head a regional office of the Australian Commonwealth Archives Office (now the National Archives of Australia).
 She was also its first national Senior Archivist Reference and Access and the first Director Preservation at the Australian Archives (another predecessor of the National Archives).
 Exley was an inaugural member of the Australian Society of Archivists and served as a Councillor from 1977 to 1979.

 Early life

-Exley was born in Melbourne on 2 September 1923, the only child of Adelaide (née Walker) and Harold James Exley, who became Deputy Commonwealth Statistician, Tasmania.
+Exley was born in Melbourne, Australia, on 2 September 1923, the only child of Adelaide (née Walker) and Harold James Exley, who became Deputy Commonwealth Statistician, Tasmania.
 She was educated at Canberra Girls' Grammar School (then St Gabriel's School) and the Friends School, Hobart.
 She graduated with a Bachelor of Arts from the University of Tasmania.